ocplatest/MCW-Machine-Learning/Hands-on lab/Gettingstarted.md

    ![](images/24.png "Resource groups")

-1. Now, click on the **Next** from lower right corner to move on the next page.
+1. Now, click on the **Resource group** and select your machine learning workspace